AnyBlok/AnyBlok/doc/HOWTO_CREATE_APP.rst

         def import_declaration_module(cls):
             from . import position  # noqa

-    # position.py describe the model Position
+Same here, the installation automatically creates some data, in this case ``Position`` instances.

 **Employee blok**

-Some bloks can have requirements.
+Bloks can have requirements.
 Each blok define its dependencies:

+* required:
-* required: required bloks must be loaded before
+    list of the bloks that must be installed (and loaded at startup) before
-* optional: If the blok exists, optional bloks will be loaded
+* optional:

-A blok can be declared as ``autoinstall`` if the blok is not installed upon the loading of the registry, then this blok will be loaded and installed.
+    list of bloks that will be installed before the present one, if they are available in the application.

 File tree::